Twenty best places to visit in North India

 Leh and Ladakh – Distinctly beautiful valley

 It’s an entirely separate part of the country in administration, culture and terrain.
-‘The Land of High Mountain Passes’ is often called ‘little Tibet’ for its rich Buddhist culture.
-Ladakh is a Himalayan desert and ultimate experience for extreme bikers and drivers.
+‘The Land of High Mountain Passes’ is often called ‘Little Tibet’ for its rich Buddhist culture.
+Ladakh is a Himalayan desert in North India and the ultimate experience for extreme bikers and drivers.
 It’s a sparse landscape, but the terrain changes are otherworldly.
 Leh is Ladakh’s stunning thriving capital.
 To its north lies KhardungLa, the highest drivable pass in the world that reaches the Nubra Valley’s sand dunes.
 Pangong Tso is an incredibly lovely picturesque lake.
 You need a permit to visit, so reach Leh a day early to get them.
 A jeep or a bike is ideal to traverse the region.
-While there’s very little rain and snowfall, it’s very inaccessible because of the heavy snowfall blockages to reach Ladakh.
+While there are very little rain and snowfall, it’s very inaccessible because of the heavy snowfall blockages to reach Ladakh.
 As you venture farther into the wilderness, it becomes less accessible but not impossible.

 Vibrant Ladakh colours!